NVriezen/ZelEngineDocs/docs/_sources/about/philosofy.rst.txt

 ﻿Philosofy
 =========
-The engine focuses on Data Oriented Design instead of Object Oriented Design.
+The mission of this engine is to help intermediate developers realize there is more than only Object Oriented Programming.
-However the engine won't be 100% data oriented.
+The engine will loosely follow the data oriented design principles and let go of Object Oriented Design.
-It's more about simplicity and performance.
+It does not mean you won't find any classes in the source code.

-.. todo:: better explain the engine's philosofy
+The focus is on the hardware and keeping the code simple.